itplr-kosit/xrechnung-schematron/docs/harmonization-xr-peppol-bis-billing.md

 # Harmonization of XRechnung and Peppol BIS Billing 3.0 XRechnung

-This document outlines the process of integrating PEPPOL BIS Billing 3.0 rules into XRechnung and, vice versa, of creating the German national ruleset for Peppol BIS Billing from XRechnung national business rules.
+With the aims of minimizing the delta between XRechnung and Peppol BIS Billing - both CIUSes of the European Norm EN 16931 - a set of Peppol BIS Billing rules was included into XRechnung, and, vice versa, a set of rules to be added to Peppol BIS Billing as the German National ruleset was created from XRechnung national business rules.
+This document outlines the process of mutual harmonization of Peppol BIS Billing 3.0 and XRechnung on a technical level.

-The integration is based on XSLT scripts, which are called within the build process.
+The integration is based on XSLT transformation of Schematron rules, which are called within the build process.

 ## File Structure and Location